- Table of Contents

 Supplier Portals and Collaboration Tools

 Supplier portals and collaboration tools facilitate seamless communication and collaboration with suppliers.
-These platforms enable real-time sharing of information, updates on order status, and document exchange.
+These platforms enable real-time information sharing, updates on order status, and document exchange.
 They promote transparency, reduce errors, and enhance supplier relationships, leading to more efficient procurement operations.

 Table 2: The effect of technology on procurement